jzhang533/PaddleOCR-VL-For-Manga/README.md

 This model was fine-tuned on a combination of the [Manga109-s dataset](http://www.manga109.org/) and 1.5 million synthetic data samples.
 It showcases the potential of Supervised Fine-Tuning (SFT) to create highly accurate, domain-specific VLMs for OCR tasks from a powerful, general-purpose base like [PaddleOCR-VL](https://huggingface.co/PaddlePaddle/PaddleOCR-VL), which supports 109 languages.

 This project serves as a practical guide for developers looking to build their own custom OCR solutions.
-You can find the training code at the [Github Repository](https://github.com/jzhang533/PaddleOCR-VL-For-Manga), a tutorial is coming soon.
+You can find the training code at the [Github Repository](https://github.com/jzhang533/PaddleOCR-VL-For-Manga), a step by step tutorial is avaiable [here](https://pfcc.blog/posts/paddleocr-vl-for-manga).

 ## Performance